Benchmarking for Domain-Specific LLMs: A Case Study on Academia and Beyond: Introduction

-Previous studies for constructing domain-specific benchmarks primarily rely on traditional scaling laws, leveraging extensive corpora or large question sets to achieve broad coverage~\cite{Cai2024scieval, fei2023lawbenchbenchmarkinglegalknowledge}.
-While this approach is common, it is not without limitations.
-Many benchmarks are built using data from skill examinations, practice exercises, or expert-constructed datasets, often adhering to scaling laws without critical evaluation of their effectiveness~\cite{med-chatcounselorlargelanguagemodels, ling2023domain}.
-Others, despite covering multiple question types, fail to systematically analyze the semantic alignment between questions and the underlying corpus~\cite{law-disclawllm, law-chatlaw}.
-Additionally, some benchmarks employ LLMs for scoring but overlook the consistency between training data and evaluation sets~\cite{med-alpacare, med-zhongjing}.
-These shortcomings raise critical questions: What constitutes a sufficient benchmark size for a specific domain?
-How do training corpora and benchmark coverage relate to model performance?
-How many questions are necessary to assess a model effectively and efficiently?
-Addressing these gaps requires a more balanced approach to benchmark design, one that considers both horizontal coverage and vertical depth.
+Previous studies on constructing domain-specific benchmarks have primarily relied on the principle of data scaling, utilizing extensive corpora or large question sets to ensure broad coverage~\cite{Cai2024scieval, fei2023lawbenchbenchmarkinglegalknowledge}.
+While this approach is widespread and forms the basis for many benchmark designs, it presents several limitations that can affect the efficacy of model evaluation.
+First, many benchmarks are derived from skill examinations, practice exercises, or expert-curated datasets, often overlooking a critical assessment of their effectiveness~\cite{med-chatcounselorlargelanguagemodels, ling2023domain}.
+Although these benchmarks are diverse in question-answering types, ranging from multiple-choice to open-ended formats, they fail to systematically examine the semantic alignment between questions and the underlying corpus~\cite{law-disclawllm, law-chatlaw}.
+This lack of alignment means that the benchmarks may not fully represent the domain's knowledge structure, leading to evaluations that do not accurately reflect a model's true capabilities within the specific domain.
+Second, domain-specific benchmarks often employ LLMs for scoring but neglect to ensure consistency between training and evaluation datasets~\cite{med-alpacare, med-zhongjing}.
+This oversight can introduce biases where models inadvertently perform better on evaluation tasks due to similarities with the training data, rather than a genuine understanding of the domain.
+It highlights the need for a more balanced approach to benchmarking, one that integrates both horizontal coverage across a wide range of topics and vertical depth within specific subdomains.